Things to do in Newcastle

 YHA Newcastle Central offers cheap, comfortable and convenient accommodation in Newcastle Upon Tyne's city centre.
 From coastline to culture and brilliant nightlife, there's something for everyone in Newcastle.

-Whilst you can happily enjoy delicious meals at YHA Newcastle Central it’s well worth venturing out and about to enjoy the culinary options available across the city.
+Whilst you can enjoy delicious meals at YHA Newcastle Central it’s well worth trying all the amazing culinary options available across the city.
 From high-end dining on quay-side, to authentic sub-continental food in the city centre, and plenty more in between, Newcastle is a foodie’s delight.

 The Geordie capital is known for a wild night out as Newcastle city centre draws large crowds every night, including students, locals, tourists, celebs and stag and hen dos.
 Whether you’re going to an event, the theatre, pubs or clubs such as Bijoux – there’s a wide variety of things to do to suit anyone’s taste.